-NAME AGE POSITION WITH VITESSE
+NAME AGE POSITION

 Linda Adamany 70 Director

-Brian Friedman 67 Director
+Brian P. Friedman 67 Director

-Bob Gerrity 71 Director and Chief Executive Officer
+Robert W. Gerrity 71 Chairman

-Daniel O'Leary 67 Director
+Daniel O'Leary 67 Lead Independent Director

-Cathleen Osborn 70 Director
+Cathleen M. Osborn 70 Director

 Randy Stein 69 Director

-Joseph Steinberg 78 Director
+Joseph S. Steinberg 79 Director

 Linda Adamany.
-Ms. Adamany will serve as a member of our Board upon the completion of the Spin-Off.
+Ms. Adamany was elected as a member of our Board in connection with the Spin-Off.
 Ms. Adamany has been a director on the Jefferies Board since 2014, a director of Jefferies Group LLC ("Jefferies Group"), previously Jefferies' largest subsidiary, from November 2018 until November 1, 2022 (when Jefferies Group merged into Jefferies), and a director of Jefferies International Limited since March 2021.
-Ms. Adamany is the Lead Director, chairs the Nominating and Corporate Governance and Risk and Liquidity Oversight Committees, and serves as a member of the Audit, and ESG/DEI Committees of the Jefferies Board.
+Ms. Adamany is the Lead Director, chairs the Nominating and Corporate Governance Committee, and serves as a member of the Audit, and ESG/DEI Committees of the Jefferies Board.
 She also serves as Chair of the Remuneration Committee and a member of the Audit, Risk and Nominations and Corporate Governance Committees of Jefferies International Limited.
 Ms. Adamany also has served as a director of Coeur Mining Inc. since March 2013 and is a member of its Environmental, Health, Safety and Social Responsibility Committee and Chair of its Audit Committee, and as a director of BlackRock Institutional Trust Company, N.A. since March 2018, where she is a member of its Audit and Risk Committees.

 From October 2017 through April 2019, Ms. Adamany served as a director and member of both the Audit Committee and the Safety, Assurance and Business Ethics Committee of Wood plc, a global leader in the delivery of project, engineering and technical services to energy and industrial markets.
 Prior to that time, from October 2012 until October 2017, Ms. Adamany served as a member of the board of directors of AMEC Foster Wheeler plc, and chaired its Health, Safety, Security, Environment and Ethics Committee and served as a member of its Audit Committee, Nominations and Governance Committee and Compensation Committee.
 Ms. Adamany also served as a member of the board of directors of National Grid plc from October 2006 until October 2012, where she was a member of the Audit, Environment and Safety, Nominations and Governance and Remuneration Committees.
-Ms. Adamany's career reflects 32 years of diverse executive experience in global businesses, including 27 years at BP plc spanning from 1980 to

-2007, where she held a variety of leadership roles in both business and functional support areas, including Refining and Marketing, Exploration and Production, Chemicals, Shipping, Supply and Trading, Logistics, Information Technology, Supply Chain Management, Strategy and Human Resources.
+Ms. Adamany's career reflects 32 years of diverse executive experience in global businesses, including 27 years at BP plc spanning from 1980 to 2007, where she held a variety of leadership roles in both business and functional support areas, including Refining and Marketing, Exploration and Production, Chemicals, Shipping, Supply and Trading, Logistics, Information Technology, Supply Chain Management, Strategy and Human Resources.
 Ms. Adamany is a C.P.A. and holds a B.S. in Business Administration with a major in Accounting, magna cum laude, from John Carroll University, where she also was the recipient of the Arthur Anderson prize awarded to the top accounting graduate.